 Baker Beach is off in the distance and is another great pit stop.
 It’s dog friendly too.
 We also like admiring all the homes along the bluff in Sea Cliff!

-This hike is just north of Lands End, another one of our favorites!
+The Batteries to Bluffs trail is just north of Lands End, another one of our favorite hikes!
 Hiking all the way from Lands End to the Golden Gate Bridge is a great option for a longer hike ~8 miles.
-Or you can hike Lands End separately.
+Or you can simply hike Lands End separately.